Application Deadline: August 2, 2021

-The Interdepartmental Medical Science (IMS) program is a rigorous one-year graduate program designed to help committed full-time students develop strong academic portfolios and become attractive candidates for medical school.
+The Intensive Medical Sciences (IMS) program is a rigorous one-year graduate program designed to help committed full-time students develop strong academic portfolios and become attractive candidates for medical school.

 Located on the Center City Campus of Drexel University College of Medicine in Philadelphia, Pennsylvania, this master’s program begins in August and ends in late May.
 This allows students time to apply to medical schools while in the program, and matriculate into medical school following its completion.

-Applicants to the Interdepartmental Medical Science program include students who are:
+Applicants to the Intensive Medical Sciences program include students who are:

 - Late in their decision to apply to medical school